 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Cloudberry Clean Energy reported total carbon emissions of approximately 5,574,000 kg CO2e.
-This includes Scope 1 emissions of about 10,000 kg CO2e, Scope 2 emissions of approximately 940,000 kg CO2e (market-based), and a significant Scope 3 total of around 5,520,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 15,492,000 kg CO2e, with Scope 1 at 7,000 kg CO2e, Scope 2 at approximately 455,000 kg CO2e, and Scope 3 emissions at around 15,441,000 kg CO2e.
-Cloudberry Clean Energy has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 30% from 2022 levels by 2025.
-Additionally, the company has committed to a 42% reduction in these emissions by 2030.
-Long-term goals include achieving net-zero emissions across all scopes by 2040, with a target to reduce total emissions (Scope 1, 2, and 3) by 90% from a 2022 baseline by 2040.
+In 2024, Cloudberry Clean Energy reported total greenhouse gas emissions of approximately 5,574,000 kg CO2e, comprising 10,000 kg CO2e from Scope 1, 940,000 kg CO2e from Scope 2 (market-based), and about 5,520,000 kg CO2e from Scope 3 emissions.
+The previous year, 2023, saw total emissions of approximately 15,492,000 kg CO2e, with Scope 1 emissions at 7,000 kg CO2e, Scope 2 emissions at 455,000 kg CO2e (market-based), and Scope 3 emissions at around 15,441,000 kg CO2e.
+Cloudberry Clean Energy has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions by 42% by 2030 from a 2022 baseline.
+Additionally, the company has committed to achieving net-zero emissions across all scopes by 2040, with a target to reduce total emissions (Scope 1, 2, and 3) by 90% from 2022 levels by the same year.
 Notably, Cloudberry has already reached net-zero emissions in its own operations (Scope 1 and 2) since 2020 through initiatives such as restoring mangrove forests.
-These commitments align with the Science Based Targets Initiative (SBTi) standards, reflecting Cloudberry's dedication to sustainable practices in the energy sector.
+The company’s reduction targets are aligned with the Science Based Targets Initiative (SBTi), ensuring that their strategies contribute to limiting global warming to 1.5°C. Cloudberry's commitment to sustainability is further reflected in its focus on scaling up clean energy production as a key strategy in combating climate change.

 Access structured emissions data, company-specific emission factors, and source documents